Home | About USIG | What's New | Events

 C. Value Added Tax

 As a general rule, all organizations, including NCOs, must pay VAT, regardless of whether they engage in entrepreneurial activities.
-There are two general exceptions.
-The provision of services or goods (including money) to an NCO is exempt from VAT if they are provided for implementation of its statutory goals, unrelated to any commercial operation (Article 39(3)(3), Tax Code).
-Thus, any donations or grants to NCOs, including those from abroad, would not be subject to VAT.
-In addition, gratuitous goods and services, with the exception of excisable goods, provided in conjunction with charitable activities are exempt from VAT (Article 149 (3)(12), Tax Code).
-This exemption is not limited to registered charities: VAT is not imposed on the provision of goods or services that are provided free of charge by any organization in conjunction with charitable activities, as defined in the Charities Law.
+There are some general exceptions.
+The provision of assets on a gratuitous base to an NCO is not subject to VAT if the provision of assets is provided for the implementation of the NCO’s statutory goals and unrelated to any commercial operation (Article 39(3)(3), Tax Code).
+Thus, donations or grants to NCOs that meet this criteria, including those from abroad, are not subject to VAT.
+In addition, the gratuitous provision of goods or services, with the exception of excisable goods, provided in conjunction with charitable activities is exempt from VAT (Article 149 (3)(12), Tax Code).
+This exemption is not limited to registered charities.

-Other VAT exemptions are also granted to certain organizations on the goods they purchase as well as services and products they provide, including educational and cultural institutions, health-care providers, and scientific research funded by the government (Article 149(2), Tax Code).
-Also exempt from VAT are goods (except excisable goods) imported under an approved humanitarian or technical assistance program pursuant to the Gratuitous Assistance Law (Article 150(1), Tax Code).
+Other VAT exemptions are also granted to certain organizations on services that they provide, including educational and cultural institutions, health-care providers, and scientific institutions (Article 149(2), Tax Code).
+Also exempt from VAT are goods (except excisable goods) imported under an approved humanitarian or technical assistance program pursuant to the Gratuitous Assistance Law (Article 149(2)(19), 150(1), Tax Code) if certified by a special commission within the Ministry of Economic Development.

 D. Property Tax

-A chapter of the Russian Federation Tax Code, which came into force on January 1, 2004, grants only a few exemptions from property tax relevant to NCOs.
-Exemptions from the property tax are granted on property of (1) religious organizations that use the property for religious activities; (2) national public associations of the disabled under certain circumstances; (3) some kinds of state scientific centers; and (4) cultural and social organizations that use the property to advance culture and the arts, education, physical education and sport, public health, or welfare (Article 381, Tax Code of the Russian Federation, Part II).
-The last of these exemptions, covering certain cultural and social organizations, will become inoperative on January 1, 2006.
+The Tax Code grants only a few exemptions from property tax that are relevant to NCOs.
+Exemptions from property tax are granted on property of (1) religious organizations that use the property for religious activities; (2) national public associations of the disabled under certain circumstances; (3) some kinds of state scientific centers; and (4) cultural and social organizations that use the property to advance culture and the arts, education, physical education and sport, public health, or welfare (Article 381, Tax Code).

 E. Customs Duties